• Skip to main content

 • Citrus zest - Stir in a Tablespoon of finely grated citrus zest (typically the zest of one lemon or orange)

-• Easter nests - Another common use for chocolate coated cereals is to form them into Easter or spring themed bird nests.
-To do this, increase the size to standard muffin papers and tins and make an indentation in the center of each pile of chocolate coated cereal.
-Once hardened, place candy coated chocolate mini eggs in the center of the chocolate nests.
+• Increase the size to standard muffin papers and tins and make an indentation in the center of each pile of chocolate coated cereal.

 A large speckled grey ceramic plate holds chocolate covered cornflake cereal in doubled up mini brown paper cupcake liners.
 They rest on a grey stone surface and are surrounded by another muffin tin, a brown bowl and brown paper cupcake liners,